Julia Sawalha: Career

-She joined actor Ioan Gruffudd in the TV adaptations of C. S. Forester's Horatio Hornblower novels, as the captain's wife Maria.
-The following year, she became Alan Davies's co-star in Jonathan Creek after Caroline Quentin left, appearing in a Christmas Special ("Satan's Chimney").
-She returned for a series between 2003 and 2004.
+She joined actor Ioan Gruffudd in the TV adaptations of C. S. Forester's Horatio Hornblower novels, as the captain's wife Maria in two movies in 2003.

-In 2006, she participated in the third series of the genealogy documentary series Who Do You Think You Are? tracing her family's roots, which are Jordanian Bedouin on her father's side, and French Huguenot on her mother's.
-She also appeared in the pilot of BBC 1's A Taste of my Life presented by Nigel Slater.
+In 2006, she participated in the third series of the genealogy documentary series Who Do You Think You Are? tracing her family's roots, which are Jordanian Bedouin on her father's side and French Huguenot on her mother's.
+She also appeared in the pilot of BBC1's A Taste of My Life presented by Nigel Slater.

 After a two-year break, she was back on screen in May 2007, competing in the BBC dog training celebrity reality show The Underdog Show.
-She then returned to acting in two successive BBC costume dramas: as Jessie Brown in 2007 series Cranford, followed by Lark Rise to Candleford from 2008 through 2011.

-She provided the voice acting for Sister Hannah (a.k.a.
-"Hammer"), a main character in the 2008 Xbox 360 video game Fable II.
+She then returned to acting in two successive BBC costume dramas: as Jessie Brown in 2007 series Cranford, followed by Lark Rise to Candleford from 2008 to 2011.
+She provided the voice acting for Sister Hannah (also known as "Hammer"), a main character in the 2008 Xbox 360 video game Fable II.

-In autumn 2014, Julia played the part of Jan Ward in BBC One's thriller miniseries Remember Me, featuring Michael Palin.
+In autumn 2014, Sawalha played the part of Jan Ward in BBC One's thriller miniseries Remember Me.
 On 9 May 2015, she read the account of a member of the Women's Land Army at VE Day 70: A Party to Remember in Horse Guards Parade, London, which was broadcast live on BBC1.

-In 2016, she appeared in an episode of Midsomer Murders and reprised her role as Saffron "Saffy" Monsoon in Absolutely Fabulous: The Movie.
+In 2016, she appeared in an episode of Midsomer Murders, and reprised her role as Saffy Monsoon in Absolutely Fabulous: The Movie.

-In July 2020, she made a statement revealing Aardman Animations intended to recast her character in the upcoming sequel to Chicken Run, stating that she is now considered to sound too old, and commented "I have officially been plucked, stuffed & roasted".
+In July 2020, she made a statement revealing Aardman Animations intended to recast her character of Ginger in the upcoming sequel to Chicken Run, stating that she is now considered to sound too old, and commented "I have officially been plucked, stuffed & roasted".
 The decision was met with widespread criticism with some finding the decision ageist.
-She even released video clips online of her voicing the character again to prove her voice still sounded the same.
+She even released video clips online, dubbing over her original voice lines to prove her voice still sounded the same.

+In January 2024, Sawalha participated in the fifth series of The Masked Singer as the character "Bubble Tea".
+She was eliminated and unmasked in the fourth episode.

 Personal life

-She had a relationship with Dexter Fletcher whom she met on the set of Press Gang.

-On 1 January 2004, tabloid newspapers reported that she had married Alan Davies, her co-star in the television series Jonathan Creek.
+On 1 January 2004, tabloid newspapers reported that she had married Alan Davies, with whom she co-starred in the television series Jonathan Creek.
 Both she and Davies, who avoided discussing their private lives in public, denied this, and took legal action against the reports.

+In September 2025, Sawalha signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."